barseghyanartur/faker-file/docs/quick_start.rst

     from faker_file.providers.txt_file import TxtFileProvider
     from faker_file.providers.zip_file import ZipFileProvider

+    # Import file storage, because we need to customize things in order for it
+    # to work with Django.
+    from faker_file.storages.filesystem import FileSystemStorage

     from upload.models import Upload

     # Add all providers we want to use